 - what activities make it better or worse

 - whether it prevents normal activity or sleep

-If breathing becomes difficult or painful, or the chest pain is severe and feels like a heart attack, a person should call 911, or their local emergency number, and be sure to tell a doctor about their MS.
+If breathing becomes difficult or painful or the chest pain is severe and feels like a heart attack, a person should call 911 or their local emergency number.
+They should be sure to tell a doctor about their MS.

 Treatment and prevention